 16 | 07 – 09 | 10 | 2022

-Jordan Wolfson is a renowned American artist known for his enigmatic virtual reality installations, transporting museum visitors into a computer-animated world.
-Whereas in the exhibition space they are required to grip a railing, in the virtual world skyscrapers soar beside them, as cars and yellow taxis pass along one of New York’s grand avenues.
-Street noise reverberates, it is everyday life in the big city.
+In one of his works visitors find themselves in a virtual world, where skyscrapers soar beside them, as cars and yellow taxis pass along one of New York's grand avenues.
+Street noise reverberates; it is everyday life in the big city.
 The 3D video is compelling alone in its uncanny proximity to reality.
 But a monstrous act begins to quickly unfold in the immediate vicinity, a man is beating another to death with a baseball bat.
-The viewers become witnesses, they see the victim twitch and ultimately bleed to death, implicating themselves by looking.
-Virtual reality, VR, becomes RV, Real Violence.
+The viewers become witnesses, they see the victim ultimately bleed to death, implicating themselves by looking.
+Virtual reality, VR, becomes RV, Real Violence, 2017.

 Jordan Wolfson (* 1980, New York), studied sculpture at Rhode Island School of Design.
 He lives and works in Los Angeles.

-In 2009 Jordan Wolfson received the Cartier Award from the Frieze Foundation.
+In 2009, he received the Cartier Award from the Frieze Foundation.